How to link to the donor

 If you don’t use Aidstream, it all depends on your system.
 The way to check with 100% certainty if it worked, is to open the actual IATI file and find the provider-org section of the activity.
 If it looks like the example above, it should be correct.

 If you have a parent-child structure, this situation is a bit more complicated.
 In that case, the transactions from your donor, including the provider activity identifier, are recorded on the parent activity, and not on the child activities.
 More info on what to do between the parent and child activities is explained in our article about financial transactions.

 This is the first Technical Tip of the Helpdesk Open Data.
 The Technical tips will help you improve your IATI data with simple improvements you can do quickly and painlessly.
-We will send these tips to you every quarter if you sign up for the Dutch IATI Newsletter.
+We will send these tips, and much more, to you every quarter if you sign up for the Dutch IATI Newsletter.